-No matter what people may happen to believe about climate change or global warming there is no denying that there have been some very extreme events in 2019.
+No matter what people may happen to believe about climate change or global warming there is no denying that there are some very extreme events happening.
 Fires, flooding, droughts and mass migration appear to be increasing in size and ferocity.
 It seems prudent for those of us who have not experienced losses to prepare ourselves and our buildings to be resilient and efficient.

 Governments around the world have difficulty securing funds for rebuilding destroyed communities so people are searching for alternatives instead of waiting for government help.
 Private lenders and investors do help by financing the restoration or construction of energy efficient, safe and durable buildings but this financing is much more widely available for larger projects than for small.

 For owners of damaged or destroyed residences the process to rebuild can be both daunting and discouraging, especially where financing is needed to build better than before.
 One proven way to obtain financing for improved residential buildings is to use an energy mortgage, such as an Energy Efficient Mortgage (EEM) or Energy Improvement Mortgage (EIM).
 Energy mortgages take into account the savings accrued from the installation of energy-saving and clean energy products and technologies.
 (For more information about energy mortgages please see end of article.)

 Why are loans to improve, restore or completely rebuild a residence so hard to obtain?

 The shortest answer is that private lenders and investors look at the chaotic nature of the residential construction and restoration industries and are reluctant to lend on what they perceive to be risky loans.
 The irony is that private lenders and investors do understand that energy efficient buildings and deep energy retrofits can generate significant savings for both the lender and the owner plus these savings often last for decades.